-Jury resumes deliberations in officer’s manslaughter trial
+Jury to return Saturday in ex-officer’s manslaughter trial

 WOODBINE, Ga.
-(AP) — A jury has resumed deliberations in the trial of a former Georgia police officer charged in the fatal shooting of a fleeing, unarmed man.
+(AP) — Jury deliberations will resume Saturday morning in the trial of a former Georgia police officer charged in the fatal shooting of a fleeing, unarmed man.

+Local news media reported jurors in the manslaughter trial of Zechariah Presley adjourned around 8 p.m.
+Friday without reaching a decision after their first full day of deliberations.

-Zechariah Presley faces up to 20 years in prison if he’s convicted of voluntary manslaughter in death of Tony Green.
-Jurors returned to the Camden County courthouse Friday after starting deliberations Thursday.
+The white ex-officer faces up to 20 years in prison if he’s convicted of voluntary manslaughter in death of Tony Green, who was black.

 Presley was a Kingsland police officer when Green fled a June 2018 traffic stop.
 A foot chase ended with a brief struggle between them.
 Then Presley shot Green eight times.